justlovediaodiao/https-proxy/README.md

 - socks: listening for socks5 proxy, which is default.
 - http: listening for http proxy.
 - server: server address.
-- cert: root certificate file path, used to verify server's certificate. optional, needed when using a self-signed certificate, it is `hp.crt`.
+- cert: root certificate file path, used to verify server's certificate. optional, needed when using a self-signed certificate.
 - password: password used for authorization.

 ### Protocol